Code-Institute-Submissions/translex_app/README.md

 After my background was set, I started to design the navbar.
 From my wireframes I knew already I wanted my main page to hold the apps core functionality and the nav menu to hold most of the company/app information.
 Also wanted to challenge myself on making a navbar from scratch and not from pre-built classes via Bootstrap.
 My navbar example was found on [W3School](https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp) and adapted to suit my purpose.
-I itinally set up the mark up for my nav and styles.
+I initially set up the mark up for my nav and styles.
 After I put the JS function into a external file and linked to them on my app.
 Tested the functionality was working by running my app and manually clicking the open or close element.
 Once I was happy with the functionality of the navbar and responsiveness I started on the dummy content.
 Added couple more features to my app to make it a little more design friendly and interactive.

-Added a Pace JS Loading bar, this is like the GitHub loading bar or YouTube loading bar on AJAX reuqest/ re-directs when the DOM is loading.
-So I found pace to be a minialistic byte size plugin for UI/UX page loads.
-It adds a fancy way of showing the user the the webpage is loading.
+Added a Pace JS Loading bar, this is like the GitHub loading bar or YouTube loading bar on AJAX request/ re-directs when the DOM is loading.
+So I found pace to be a minimalistic byte size plugin for UI/UX page loads.
+It adds a fancy way of showing the user the webpage is loading.
 [Pace can be found here](https://github.hubspot.com/pace/docs/welcome/)

 How to use and implement pace onto a project can be found [here](https://github.hubspot.com/pace/).
-**I have actually removed the Pace loading bar out of my app but left the test case in** For testing the pace loading bar was working, I added the script to my apps directory linked to it via script tags and link tags to the plugin CSS and JS, upon loading my app there was a youtube/github style loading bar
+**I have removed the Pace loading bar out of my app but left the test case in** For testing the pace loading bar was working, I added the script to my apps directory linked to it via script tags and link tags to the plugin CSS and JS, upon loading my app there was a YouTube/GitHub style loading bar
-I found this to only work on page load as my app is a single page application I decided the loading bar was irrvelevant and removed this from the design.
+I found this to only work on page load as my app is a single page application, I decided the loading bar was irrelevant and removed this from the design.

-A fork me Ribbon was added to add a little projectory touch to my app and also to allow users to be able to find the source code to how the app was built.
-With the app's repo there is documentation to guilde users on getting a copy of my app onto their local developer mahcine to adapt or expand.
+A fork me Ribbon was added to add a little projectory touch to my app and to allow users to be able to find the source code to how the app was built.
+With the app's repo there is documentation to guide users on getting a copy of my app onto their local developer machine to adapt or expand.

-I started to be able to see the desgin coming together from the wireframes bit by bit.
+I started to be able to see the design coming together from the wireframes bit by bit.
 After added a couple plugin I started on added my social links and added some effects to improve UI/UX and interactivity.
-Added social icons with interactivty onto the homepage and also put all social connection onto the navbar.
+Added social icons with interactivity onto the homepage and put all social connection onto the navbar.

-At this stage I am nearly finished with the design from my wireframing just got to add the form that will process data to the API and output what response we get back and present this is a way the user can effectly see a translation.
+At this stage I am nearly finished with the design from my wireframing just got to add the form that will process data to the API and output what response we get back and present this is a way the user can effectively see a translation.

-After adding form mark up I styles this for responsive and then start the API script for making calls to the Yandex API.
+After adding form mark-up I styles this for responsive and then start the API script for making calls to the Yandex API.

 More information on the [Yandex API](https://tech.yandex.com/translate/).

-To test my script I manually made it bit by bit using the Yandex API tools.
+To test my script, I manually made it bit by bit using the Yandex API tools.
 I created this app in VueJS after being more confident with Axios and XMLHttprequests I decided to re-create my app purely with JS.

 A good tool for testing how to send the URL to the Yandex API was via this [page](https://translate.yandex.com/?lang=en-ru&text=asdasda).

-I first made the script to call the API and handle the repsonse sent back.
-To start with I use UK - ES (spanish) preset until I was confidently able enough to handle the response and get it to output to the textarea correctly.
+I first made the script to call the API and handle the response sent back.
+To start with I use UK - ES (Spanish) pre-set until I was confidently able enough to handle the response and get it to output to the textarea correctly.
-Once this function was working I started building the call to pull all the availible languages that the Yandex API offers.
+Once this function was working, I started building the call to pull all the available languages that the Yandex API offers.
 I create a function to append all the options to the dropdown box within my form.
 Then adapted the translate function to include the selectedLang to which the user wants to translate.

 Axios is used with my script to create a promised base XMLHttprequest to the Yandex API.
-More on the Axios libaries can be found in the features section.
+More on the Axios libraries can be found in the features section.

-Upon testing my functionality to my translator I noticed the outputted textarea was leaving a trailing letter after the user had removed all text from the input textarea.
+Upon testing my functionality to my translator, I noticed the outputted textarea was leaving a trailing letter after the user had removed all text from the input textarea.
 To fix this I added a else statement at the end of my script to check if the input text area is empty then to empty the outputted text area.

-After my websites core functionality was in place I wanted to a little more tech from what i've learnt from the course so far, I decided to add in some jQuery for manipulation of the DOM. from using what we learnt in the jquery module
+After my websites core functionality was in place, I wanted to a little more tech from what i've learnt from the course so far, I decided to add in some jQuery for manipulation of the DOM. from using what we learnt in the jQuery module
 I added some mouse events on certain elements to my website.
-To test these I checked console for any script or linking errros and manaully testing the mouse events on most browsers that are supported and on devices that I could get my hands on.
+To test these I checked console for any script or linking errors and manually testing the mouse events on most browsers that are supported and on devices that I could get my hands on.
 **My app does not work on Internet Explorer, but will work on all modern browser where new tech is supported.**

 #### Responiveness

-I have tested the repsonsiveness on all browsers I can, these include Firefox, Opera, Chrome, Edge.
+I have tested the responsiveness on all browsers I can, these include Firefox, Opera, Chrome, Edge.
-Devices I've tested functionality and responsiveness on that i can are, Samsung S8/9 Iphone 6/7 I have tested the repsonsiveness using Chrome DevTools check all width and height breakpoints and also testing on chrome built in pre-defined presets for devices.
+Devices I've tested functionality and responsiveness on that i can are, Samsung S8/9 iPhone 6/7 I have tested the responsiveness using Chrome DevTools check all width and height breakpoints and also testing on chrome built in pre-defined pre-sets for devices.

-Where I found any issue with my reponsiveness I fixed by using the devtools to inspect what element or CSS was causing the issue and rectified within devtools before apply any final rectifications to my app.
+Where I found any issue with my responsiveness I fixed by using the devtools to inspect what element or CSS was causing the issue and rectified within devtools before apply any final rectifications to my app.

-All fixed will be captured within seperate version commits.
+All fixed will be captured within separate version commits.

 Some manually test I conducted were;